-Evans Creek Fire in Central Washington 40% contained; high winds and red flag fire warning on Monday
+Evans Creek Fire in Central Washington 40% contained; high winds and red-flag fire warning Monday

 The fire is 75,817 acres, or 118 square miles.
 It started Monday afternoon and is burning between Naches and Ellensburg.

-Fire crews have been preparing for several days for high winds forecast Sunday night, and will hold and improve control lines around the fire today, according to a morning update from the fire incident command team.
+Fire crews have been preparing for several days for high winds forecast Sunday night, and they will hold and improve control lines around the fire Sunday, according to a morning update from the fire incident command team.
 Winds are expected to test established fire lines.

 Most of the southern portion of the fire around North Wenas Road is now secured, officials said.

 A wind advisory is in effect from 9 a.m. to 8 p.m. on Labor Day for the Kittitas and Yakima valleys, with northeast winds of 25 to 35 mph in the forecast and gusts up to 50 mph, according to the National Weather Service.
-A red flag fire warning is in effect from 11 a.m. to 8 p.m.
+A red-flag fire warning is in effect from 11 a.m. to 8 p.m.
 Monday for much of the region.

 Nearly 1,000 personnel are on the ground Sunday, with 20 hand crews, 127 engines, 13 bulldozers, two skidgines, 21 water tenders, six helicopters and two airplanes.